MicrosoftDocs/globalization/globalization/testing/how-to-test-internationalized-products.md

 ## What comes next

 Once you verify that a product's functionality has been globalized by globalizing the existing testing, you need to determine whether the application is going to be localized.
-If so, the next step is **localizability testing**, discussed in [When to test internationalized products](when-to-test.md).
+If so, the next step is **internationalization testing**, discussed in [When to perform internationalization testing](when-to-test.md) and [How to perform internationalization testing](what-to-look-for-when-testing.md).

-After localizability testing is done, its findings implemented, and at least one or two languages have been localized, it’s time to carry out **localization testing**.
-For more information, see [How to test localized products](how-to-test.md).
+After internationalization testing is done, its findings implemented, and at least one or two languages have been localized, it’s time to carry out **localization testing**.
+For more information, see [How to perform localization testing](how-to-test.md).